Rodman Library Offers Book Clubs for All Ages

 For more information, call 330-821-2665, ext.
 217.

-Click here for book descriptions, links to place holds on books, and links to register to attend meetings.
+Click here for book descriptions for the January through June 2026 selections, links to place holds on books, and links to register to attend meetings.

 The I Read YA Discussion, a book club for adults who like to read young adult literature, meets every first Monday of the month at 6:30 p.m. at the Main Library.
 Registration is required to attend.